Signatures of Jackiw-Rebbi resonance in the thermal conductance of topological Josephson junctions with magnetic islands: Scattering matrix approach

 \subsection{Andreev bound states and thermal conductance}

 Under suitable conditions \cite{beenakker1,martin2011josephson}, Andreev bound states develop with energies below the superconducting gap $\Delta$.
-These states control the behavior of the Josephson current.
+These states are crucial in the behavior of the Josephson current.
 To calculate the Andreev spectrum for $|\varepsilon|<\Delta$, we proceed as in Refs. \onlinecite{crepin,beenakker1}.
-Recall that for the non-superconducting region we have $\Psi_{\mathrm{out}} = S_M \Psi_{\mathrm{in}}$, with $\Psi_{\mathrm{in,out}}$ defined as in Eq. (\ref{eq: scattering matrix}) (see also Eq. (\ref{eq: full sm})).
+Recall that for the non-superconducting region we have $\Psi_{\mathrm{out}} = S_M \Psi_{\mathrm{in}}$, with $\Psi_{\mathrm{in,out}}$ defined as in Eq. (\ref{eq: scattering matrix}) (see also Eq. (\ref{eq: SM})).
 For the subgap regime only perfect Andreev reflection is allowed, which leads to $\Psi_{\mathrm{in}} = S_A\Psi_{\mathrm{out}}$, being

 By combining these two expressions we obtain the so called compatibility equation \cite{beenakker1}

 which we solve numerically to investigate the Andreev bound state spectrum.